p4dd9/birb/README.md

 Collaboratively, you and your community want to be best in the game.
 Work together and push each other to become the highest score leading community amoungst the Reddibird communities.
 Add Reddibirds to your community to automatically create your own community highscore.
 Ohh, and all your game rounds are acculumated into an "attempts" score!

 You find a leaderboard for games played and scores in the main menu using the arrows next to the title.

+### Progression

+The has a varierty mechanics that makes the game incrementally harder.
+This can include moving pipes, smaller gaps, rain or flickering pipes .. or possibly .. invisible?

 ## Customization